Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

     text: |

       ### Modals is different from alerts
+      It's easy to confuse [alerts](/design/c/alerts/beta/) with modals.
 Modals interrupt users by blocking the current view while alerts co-exist on the page and do not stop users from continuing the process.
 Do not use modals when alerts are more appropriate as modals are relatively intrusive.

   - type: section